We Asked ChatGPT to Recommend a General Contractor in Phoenix, AZ. Here's What Happened.

 The question we asked

-The exact prompt we used: “Who is the best general contractor in Phoenix, AZ?
+We sent ChatGPT one prompt: “Who is the best general contractor in Phoenix, AZ?
 List 3-5 specific businesses by name with a short description of each.”

 What ChatGPT said